CSA FAQ

 Why join a CSA?

 Personal Health - You get to enjoy seasonal and fresh flowers, usually delivered within 48 hours after harvesting.
-Our flowers are grown without chemicals following organic farming principles.
+Our flowers are grown without chemicals following organic farming principles and don’t require harsh preservatives that shipped flowers do.

 Economics - On average, our members should save at least 18% off of retail prices.
 By supporting local businesses, you also keep your money circulating in your community.